ifSarah/Flight-Price-Predictor/README.md

 ## Challenges

 * Predictions will noť always be accurate – flight prices are influenced by a lot of unpredictable factors, like demand changes, airline policies, and external events.
-While the AI can identify trends, it wwill not guarantee the lowest price every time.
+While the AI can identify trends, it will not guarantee the lowest price every time.
 * Airline countermeasures – if this tool becomes popular, airlines may adjust pricing strategies to prevent predictive tools from working effectively.
 * Data collection – continuously gathering and maintaining accurate price data from airline websites could be technically challenging, especially if airlines restrict access or change how they display prices.